Jogi (2005 film): Production

 In October 2004, Arundathi Nag was signed in to play the mother of Shiva Rajkumar's character in the film.
 In preparation for the role of a person belonging to the jogi community, she took to Male Mahadeshwara Hills to study their way of living.
 Filming began in November at Ashwini Digital Studio in Bangalore.
 The first scene involved Shiva Rajkumar and his real-life parents Rajkumar and Parvathamma Rajkumar.
 Director Prem clarified that the plot was not similar to Om and that it was "all about feelings".
 Composer Gurukiran added that Arundathi Nag, who was to play the role of the mother of Shiva's character, had a central role in the film.
 The team chalked out a 100-day shooting schedule in Bangalore, Mysore and Rajasthan.
 Jogi was the home production of P. Krishna Prasad, produced under Ashwini Productions.
 The signing of actresses Yana Gupta and Jennifer Kotwal were made in December that year.
 It was their first appearances in Kannada-language films.

 Soundtrack

 Gurukiran who scored the film's background music, also composed for its soundtrack.
 The soundtrack album comprises six tracks, lyrics for which were penned by Prem.
-The soundtrack album was a commercial success and sold more than 300,000 albums inside six months of release, a first for a Kannada films.